Top 5 Multisensory Learning Tools

 Cons

-• The light source and handle cannot get wet so those must be kept away from children
+• The light source and handle cannot get wet, so those must be kept away from children

 • Might not be long enough for larger, taller kids

-#3 Ring Around Bells Switch Toy
+#2 Ring Around Bells Switch Toy

 When this bell toy is activated with a switch, it spins around while a hanging ball strikes each bell, playing the musical scale as multicolored LED lights inside each bell twinkle.
-The bells can be removed and placed back in a different order to create different music, or they can be played alone separately.
+The bells can be removed and placed back in a different order to create different music or played alone separately.
 Whatever way they play, these precision-tuned bells deliver crystal-clear sound that encourages auditory sensory processing.
 Combined with the dazzling visual effects, this well-loved therapy device is perfect for use in a multisensory classroom, a pediatric therapy center, during music class, and at home.

 Features & Benefits